Omaha woman tells police she was berated and called 'N-word' by bicyclist

 The man on the bike grew angry, she said, possibly because he thought Blue-Perkins’ car was going to hit him.

-He then repeatedly called her the N-word and an “ape” and said she didn’t belong here, which she assumed meant in the U.S, she later told police.
+He then repeatedly called her the N-word and an “ape” and said she didn’t belong here, which she assumed meant in the U.S., she later told police.
 The tirade and threats from the man continued until the 25-year-old woman called 911 and the man, who is white, fled.

 “I’ve been black for 25 years, so I’m pretty good at this whole ‘being black’ thing,” she said Monday.
 “I was extremely hysterical.
 I was overwhelmed with emotions of fear, anger and aggression.”